KawikaMiller/pokedex/README.md

 ## Change Log
 2023-02-23 : Initialize project

-2023-02-24 : Add search bar and show results 2023-03-01 : Moves refresh/rerender when a new pokemon is searched for 2023-03-02 : Add ability information to screen 2023-03-04 : Modularize move-lists and move-container.
+2023-02-24 : Add search bar and show results

+2023-03-01 : Moves refresh/rerender when a new pokemon is searched for

+2023-03-02 : Add ability information to screen

+2023-03-04 : Modularize move-lists and move-container.

+2023-03-05 thru 19 : Add team builder
+- Can add/remove a Pokemon to/from team of 6
+- Can edit EVs/IVs, Level, and Nature
+- Can select 4 Battle Moves, Ability, and Held Item
+  - Held item functionality is there, but list of items does not exist
+- Can save team to database
+  - Server is not currently deployed, must be ran locally
+- Can see type coverage chart

 ## Credit and Collaborations